Science and technology in Vietnam: Background

-Vietnam also created an imperial examination system which produced a scholar-bureaucrat class of scientific researchers and publications.
-In the Battle of Bạch Đằng in 938 when Ngô Quyền developed a technique of sinking intruding Chinese navy fleets.
-The same original technique of sinking naval fleets developed by Ngô Quyền was later employed by Vietnamese generals to repel the Mongol invasions of Vietnam, an empire that would later go on to rule much of China, Russia, Europe and the Arab world.
 In the 15th century Vietnamese scholar Hồ Nguyên Trừng was known for his innovations on firearms and cannons and helped transfer knowledge of Vietnamese firearm technology once living in exile in China.
 Firearm and cannon technology developed by the Vietnamese would prove vital to the conquest of Champa by the Đại Việt in the Cham-Vietnamese War of 1471 and overall Vietnamese matchlocks during this period were considered world-class not only with Ming China but also European observers of the Trịnh–Nguyễn civil war.
 By the 1800s, Nguyễn rulers such as Emperor Minh Mạng claimed the legacy of Confucianism and China's Han dynasty for Vietnam in relation to its neighbouring states.